Jonahjohnzon/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : This script displays current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly : This script display current directory contents in (Long format,with user and group IDs displayed numerically,And hidden files (starting with .))
 6-firstdirectory : This is a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile : This script moves the file betty from /tmp/ to /tmp/my_first_directory.